JuliannaLGo/Final-Project-CS2/proposal_template.md

 3.)
 Show currently borrowed books per student
 - Displays a student’s name and only the books they haven’t returned.

 4.)
-Gives reccomendations based on borrow history
+Displays a student's full borrow history
-- Uses borrow history of the student to give new reccomendations
+- Shows the entire borrow history (including current borrows) of a student by inputting their borrower_id.

 5.)
+Lists books by author
-List all on-hand books by category
+- Shows all books by a certain inputted author name.
-- Shows how many books are currently on-hand (in the library)

 6.)
-Gives book based on product number/ID

-7.)
-Tracks library visits and book borrows
+Searches book by name